Graduate Student at the University of Florida.

 Works for the University of Florida can be found here.
 Works for UF.

 Teaching Philosophy and Artist’s Statement

-Art is a key to open the hidden doors inside of us.
+Art is a key to opening the hidden doors inside of us.
 Grow with art; it is lifelong learning.

 I worked as an education technician at the Children, Youth, and Teen program on a Marine Corps base located in Okinawa, Japan, for a total of 8 years.
 My job was to make a safe and fun educational environment for children, including making lesson plans, field trip plans, and training new teachers.